ayushme53/Credit-Card-Fraud-Detection/README.md

 The objective of the support vector machine algorithm is to find a hyperplane in N-dimensional space(N — the number of features) that distinctly classify the data points.

 Data Set - The data set is taken from https://www.kaggle.com/mlg-ulb/creditcardfraud.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+The dataset is highly unbalanced as we can see.
 Confusion matrix accuracy is not meaningful for unbalanced classification.

 The project uses Python's inbuilt sklearn(sklearn.metrics, sklearn.ensemble, and sklearn.neighbors) library to built Isolation forest and Local Outline factor and then compares both of them.